tasesmuemils/stocksApp/README.md

 - DATE - date (Examples: 2022-09-30)

-  **NOTE: Date has to be work day, stock market is not working un the weekend**
+  **NOTE: Date has to be work day, stock market is not working on the weekend**

 - CURRENCY_CODE - currency code (Examples: EUR, CAD, RUB)